 It's been a hum-drum winter, I've said it before.
 It barely snows, and when it does, it melts right away.
 The temperatures hover between 0-10° Celsius, so it's neither warm nor cold, just kind of annoying.
 I don't know where the winters of my youth went, but I hope they come back at some point. … Continue reading Winter photos from our garden

-This is a timelapse video shot in the Bucegi mountains in Romania in spring (14-15 march 2017), more specifically in Fundățica village, Brașov county.
+https://youtu.be/AVLpgfM0FdA This is a timelapse video shot in the Bucegi mountains in Romania in spring (14-15 march 2017), more specifically in Fundățica village, Brașov county.
 The Bucegi mountains are part of the Carpathian Mountains and yes, they are near Bran Castle, which we all know from Bram Stoker's novel, blah-blah-blah, vampires, blah-blah, winter snowstorm, nightfall, … Continue reading A timelapse of the Bucegi Mountains